 - Surgery.
 If the above treatments don't provide enough relief, surgery may help.
 One procedure works by supporting the bladder so that it returns to its normal position.
 Another surgery, called a sling procedure, uses a strap of synthetic mesh or natural tissue to support the urethra, the tube that carries urine.
 There are also small nerve stimulators that can be implanted just beneath the skin.
 The nerves they stimulate control the pelvic floor area and the devices can manipulate contractions in the organs and muscles within the pelvic floor.

 When Should You Seek Treatment for Urinary Incontinence?

 If you have any symptoms of urinary incontinence, you should bring it up to your doctor.
 This is especially true if your symptoms are causing you to avoid social events, withdraw from life, or feel depressed.

 For urinary incontinence treatment, start with your primary care doctor.
 Tell them you are having problems with bladder control.
 If your primary care doctor is unable to help, ask for a referral to a specialist.
 Doctors who specialize in treating urinary incontinence include urogynecologists, gynecologists with extra training in urinary incontinence, or urologists, doctors who specialize in problems of the urinary tract system in men and women.

 How Successful Is Treatment for Urinary Incontinence?

 The outlook is promising for urinary incontinence treatment.
-About 80% of sufferers who seek treatment for urinary incontinence can improve or even be cured.
-The best outcome depends, of course, on getting the correct diagnosis and following your doctor's instructions to help improve your condition.
+About 80% of people with urinary incontinence can improve or even be cured.
+The best outcome depends, of course, on getting the correct diagnosis and following your doctor's advice to help improve your condition.